PogoDigitalism/InboundTrades/README.md

 </div>

 - ### Auto startup 😎
-With the downloadable executable, you can automatically make Trade Notifier start-up.
+With the downloadable executable, you can automatically make Trade Notifier start-up. < SOON

 - ### A user interface for submitting your `.ROBLOSECURITY` cookie. 🖥️ Cookies are validated on each startup.
 In case of invalidation or expiry, the user interface will allow for refreshing the cookie.